doctorwong/Home-Loan-Wizard-Automation/README.md

 # Home-Loan-Wizard-Automation

-The file HomeLoan.cs contains the automation script I wrote for this program
+The file 'Home Loan Test.cs' contains the automation script I wrote for this program